Mushu Tofu Wraps

 with carrots / shiitakes / cabbage

-Mushu Chicken is a classic Chinese take-out item that is easy and fast to make at home.
-We last featured this recipe in 2018, and it got great reviews for being quick and using few dishes to cook.
-Instead of making these as wraps, serve the flavorful filling over rice.
+Mushu Wraps are a classic Chinese take-out item that are easy and fast to make at home.
+We last featured this recipe, made with tofu, in 2018, and it got great reviews for being quick and using few dishes to cook.
+Tortillas make a great stand-in for the authentic 'mushu' wrappers.

 - Mirin - 1 Tbsp (sub rice vinegar)